iitis/CumulantsFeatures.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/iitis/CumulantsFeatures.jl/badge.svg?branch=master)](https://coveralls.io/github/iitis/CumulantsFeatures.jl?branch=master)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3454453.svg)](https://doi.org/10.5281/zenodo.3454453)

-CumulantsFeatures.jl provides multivariate cumulants based algorithms used to select a features subset or detect an outlier subset out of realisations of multivariate data.
-In both cases,the ordinary data subset is assumed to be modelled by the Gaussian multivariate distribution, while the outlier data subset is assumed to be modelled by the non-Gaussian multivariate distribution.
-The algorithms handles `t` realisations of `n` variate data presented in the form of `t x n` matrix of Floats.
-In the case of features selection one has to compute multivariate cumulants first using
+CumulantsFeatures.jl uses multivariate cumulants to provide the algorithms for the outliers detection and the features selection given the multivariate data represented in the form of `t x n` matrix of Floats.
-Cumulants.jl.
+Here`t` numerates realisations, while `n` numerates number of marginals.

+Requires SymmetricTensors.jl Cumulants.jl and CumulantsUpdates.jl to compute and update multivariate cumulants of data.

 As of 24/09/2018 [@kdomino](https://github.com/kdomino) is the lead maintainer of this package.